LtSnakePlissken/Q/docs/five-minutes.md

 Q tokens will be made available shortly for public sale.

+In the meantime, you can still get started on the Q blcokchain by claiming small amounts of Q tokens from the [Mainnet Faucet](https://faucet.q.org).
+You can find more information on the faucet and on how to use it in the [Faucet documentation](how-to-claim-q-tokens.md).

 ## Verify Q Funding

 Once you have funded your wallet account, open MetaMask and select the according wallet account.
 It should now have received a couple of Qs and should display an according balance.